segura2010/nodebb-plugin-calls/README.md

 # NodeBB Calls

-This plugin allows to other users using WebRTC and PeerJS.
+This plugin allows to call other users using WebRTC and PeerJS.
 Is a First version, so it has some bugs...

 # Compatibility